Get ready to ride the rails on the first-ever railbikes in the Sacramento region

 The Sacramento RiverTrain, a sister company of the Skunk Train, is bringing the railbike experience locally, kicking off at a new boarding station in West Sacramento, taking you on a nearly two-hour trip that will let you explore the local area like you’ve never seen it before.

-“We’re going to head north on the tracks toward Woodland and they're going to get to ride across the largest trestle north of the Mississippi,” Petersen said.
+“We’re going to head north on the tracks toward Woodland,” Petersen said.
 “You'll be looking out over the Yolo bypass area and the wetlands.
 We're going to then head south past the station and we're going to go all the way to the weir, which is just this side past the Sacramento River.”

 The Sacramento RiverTrain says the railbikes make an ideal activity because it will encourage social distancing, even once stay-at-home orders are lifted.